bitcoinops/bitcoinops.github.io/_topics/en/swap-in-potentiam.md

 timeout if Bob is offline or uncooperative.

-SIP is primarily geared towards mobile users who may go offline for extended periods of time.
+SIP is primarily geared towards mobile users who may go offline for extended periods.
 The main trick of SIP is splitting the confirmation requirements between a pre-commital address and a committed address, allowing for the immediate usage of funds when the mobile user comes online.